Diversity Visa Program (Green Card Lottery) Summarized

 What Is the Green Card Lottery?

 Submitting an application for the Green Card Lottery carries no fee, but all applications must be submitted online within a certain timeframe.
-The 2015 visa lottery (DV-2015) submission dates were October 1, 2015, through November 2, 2015.
-The opening for 2016 has not yet been announced.
+Registration typically opens in early October and closes in early November, but exact dates differ each year.

-- Applicants must have the equivalent of a high school education or have at least two years’ experience working in a job that has those educational requirements.
+- Applicants must have the equivalent of a high school education or have at least two years’ experience working in a qualified profession that requires at least two years of training or experience.

-- If the immigration quota has already been met for a particular country, an applicant from that country may still qualify if his or her spouse is a native of that country.
+- If the immigration quota has already been met for a particular country, an applicant from that country may still qualify if his or her spouse is a native of an eligible country.
 Alternatively, an applicant may qualify if his or her parents were born in an eligible country.